Moosalp (Col de Moos)

 4 (5) 3 (5)

 Other comments It is arguably nicer on the east side of the pass.
 The west side is more like farmland lower down and the forest area higher up seems like a recreational area (partly).
 There is a restaurant at the top.
-This pass has no official “pass” designation and I am not sure the locals refer to it as a “pass”, but it surely is a real pass.
-(Not all passes in Switzerland are called so, like Champex near Martigny.)
-The pass was referred to as the ‘Col de Moos’ by the owners of the restaurant at the top (which is a bit odd as they speak German on both sides here).
+The pass was referred to as the ‘Col de Moos’ by the owners of the restaurant at the top (which is a bit odd as they speak German on both sides here), but it is nowadays also recognised as a pass on the Swiss official maps.
 The pass road was completed first in 1978.
-I found the obvious and rather boring looking hotel in Stalden (at the roundabout where you could go to either Zermatt, Saas-Fee or down to Visp) to be a very good choice to spend the night and great value for the money.
-There were a nicer looking hotel up around Törbel (surely with better views) on the east side.
-(Bad photo here taken all to late when I arrived around 9 pm.)
+(Bad photo here taken all to late when I arrived around 21:00.)
 Gerd Balser has the best description I have found on the Moosalp (in German).
+See also Mattmarksee (2205m) and Täschalp (2216m).

 Map